-Law enforcement from across California and other states gathered at Cal Poly’s Performing Arts Center on the morning of May 20 to honor the death of Detective Luca Benedetti of the San Luis Obispo Police Department.
-Benedetti, a Cal Poly alumnus, was shot and killed while serving a search warrant near South Higuera Street on […]
+Law enforcement from across California and other states gathered at Cal Poly’s Performing Arts Center on the morning of May 20 to honor the death of Detective Luca Benedetti of […]

 Author Archives: Victoria Lachnit